Four Principles for Physically Interpretable World Models: Physical Interpretability Principles for World Models

+When applied to physically interpretable latent states, this principle can transfer verification guarantees to the physical world: the generators would represent the relationship between images and physical states, not uninterpretable latent ones.
+Specifications are written at the level of interpretable states (rather than images), after the information has been propagated through perception, control, and dynamics.
+This process grounds the verification in physical states rather than images.

-The question of automatic partitioning of world model outputs can be answered by zero-shot approaches like the Segment Anything Model (SAM)~\cite{SAE}.
-Recently, SAM was used to segment images to improve image and safety prediction~\cite{mao_zero-shot_2024}.
-A similar partitioning was used in the action space to scale up the verification of vision-based controllers via multiple low-dimensional approximations~\cite{geng2024bridging}.
-Principle 4 propagates the physical meaning from different parts of the world model (established in Principle 1) to its generative outputs, effectively linking the high-dimensional observation space with a lower-dimensional state representation.
+\begin{definition}[Partitioned World Model Generation] A world model decoder $\dec$ translates a latent state $z$ into a generated high-dimensional observation $\hat{x}$, expressed as $\dec(z) = \hat{x}$, by minimizing the reconstruction error between the original and reconstructed observations.
+Each image segment is produced by a separate decoder: $\dec_1(z) = \hat{x}_1, \dec_2(z) = \hat{x}_2, ..., \dec_n(z) = \hat{x}_n$.
+The combined generated image is represented as $\hat{x} = \bigoplus_{i=1}^{n} \hat{x}_i$, where \( \bigoplus \) is a signal composition operation (e.g., overlaying image segments).
+The corresponding loss function $\mathcal{L}_{\text{gen}}$ is: \end{definition} The question of automatic partitioning of world model outputs can be answered by zero-shot approaches like the Segment Anything Model (SAM)~\cite[]{SAE}.
+Recently, SAM was used to segment images to improve image and safety prediction~\cite[]{mao_zero-shot_2024}.
+A similar partitioning was used in the action space to scale up the verification of vision-based controllers via multiple low-dimensional approximations~\cite[]{geng2024bridging}.
+Principle 4 propagates the physical meaning from different parts of the world model (established in Principle 1) to its generative outputs, effectively linking the high-dimensional observation with a lower-dimensional representation.

+This principle has two remaining limitations.
+First, as the number of objects increases, partitioning becomes increasingly difficult, as in autonomous driving tasks with dynamic objects like cars and pedestrians.
+Additionally, the gap between a world model and the real world still needs to be formally quantified to obtain guarantees, which is an open problem for future research.